jhlagado/TEC-1/README.md

 Also the printed circuit artwork by Ken Stone which was based on my original prototype.

-Updated with Jim Robertson's enhanced and comprehensive JMON monitor ROM and also the "Disassembler" / Utilities ROM also written by Jim in collaboration with Mike Donaghy
+Updated with Jim Robertson's enhanced and comprehensive JMON monitor ROM and also the Utilities / Disassembler ROM also written by Jim in collaboration with Mike Donaghy

 ## Mon-1
 by John Hardy